 The funeral in the imaginary black-and-white documentary that Amélie watches on TV is composed of footage from a 1923 Pathe Journal newsreel segment about the death of actress Sarah Bernhardt.
 See more »

 The first time Amélie goes to cause mischief in the grocer's apartment, there is a shot of her hand unlocking the door.
 The sleeve of her shirt in that shot is different from that of the shirt she is wearing inside.
 See more »

 On September 3rd 1973, at 6:28pm and 32 seconds, a bluebottle fly capable of 14,670 wing beats a minute landed on Rue St Vincent, Montmartre.
 At the same moment, on a restaurant terrace nearby, the wind magically made two glasses dance unseen on a tablecloth.
 Meanwhile, in a 5th-floor flat, 28 Avenue Trudaine, Paris 9, returning from his best friend's funeral, Eugène Colère erased his name from his address book.
 At the same moment, a sperm with one X chromosome, belonging to ...

 See more »

-In the opening credits, the girl playing Amélie as a child is shown doing various things.
-If you give a careful look at these activities, you'll find they illustrate the credits shown at the same time.
+In the opening titles, Amélie as a child is shown doing various things.
+These activities illustrate the titles being shown at the same time.
 See more »

 266 of 306 people found this review helpful.